facmartoni/simon-dice/README.md

-# simon-dice
+# Simon Says

-Simon Says game, programmed from scratch with JavaScript!
+Simon Says game, programmed from scratch with #JavaScript!

+Notice: It doesn't have responsive design